Ana06/AI/README.md

 ## Natural Language Processing - Prolog

 Natural Language Processing in Prolog.
 The project consists in a personal agenda with a natural language interface.
+If you'd like to use it, you may use [swi-prolog](http://www.swi-prolog.org/) for example.

 **DiaryReport.pdf** is a report of the project in Spanish.